 Remember to bundle up in cold weathers.

 Include plenty of whole foods in your diet.
-Avoid preservatives, including sulphites, parabens, benzoates, and nitrates, as they can trigger severe asthmatic attacks.
+Avoid preservatives, including sulfites, parabens, benzoates, and nitrates, as they can trigger severe asthmatic attacks.
 Your body tends to react harshly react to these preservatives when you exercise intensely and these irritants can lead up to a severe asthma attack.

 Always remember to carry a bottle of room temperature water with you on your run.
 This helps prevent your throat from getting dry, which can sometimes be a cause of an attack when running.
 Room temperature water is also easier on your lungs and keeps you hydrated when running.

 Following the above steps and tips, and after a thorough and lengthy consultation with your doctor, you’ll learn that running with asthma can actually end up doing wonders in building up your respiratory muscles and structures.
-With a good game plan, which includes sufficient amount of warm up sessions, you’ll be able to see that running can result in highly positive health benefits and ultimately end up outweighing the number of precautions and strategies you undertake to do it.
+With a good game plan, which includes sufficient amount of warm-up sessions, you’ll be able to see that running can result in highly positive health benefits and ultimately end up outweighing the number of precautions and strategies you undertake to do it.

 Always remember to keep your asthma in check and pay attention to your body during your runs for any signs or symptoms of an asthmatic attack, where the golden rule would be to know and abide by your physical limits.
-Asthmatic runners cannot compare their bodily capabilities to those non-asthmatic athletes and must know to modulate the intensity of their exercise in accordance to their asthmatic requirements and needs.
+Asthmatic runners cannot compare their bodily capabilities to those non-asthmatic athletes and must know to modulate the intensity of their exercise in accordance with their asthmatic requirements and needs.

 At the end of the day, running with asthma does come with a certain set of obstacles - whether it concerns your breathing when running, the external factors affecting your asthma, overexertion, etc., but once you figure out a strong set of safety measures you can easily and economically adopt, you can easily overcome these hurdles and actually start to enjoy your runs.